fendit/MP/ExpensesTracker/ReadMe.md

 # Expenses Tracker in Python

 Hello everyone!
-This week I decide to create something that is relevant to my daily life -- Expenses tracker.
-It is a py.script to read and write expenses record in an excel file called "Expenses.xlsx".
+This week I decide to create something that is relevant to my daily life -- Expenses Tracker.
+It is a py.script can (i) read and write expenses record in an excel file called "Expenses.xlsx", (ii) show the expenses distribution in a donut chart.

 No worries!
 The script will create an excel workbook for you if it does not exist in your directory.

 ### Inputs
 1. No of items of expenses for recording